Join us for a vibrant Community Spring Cleaning and Repair Event at the Gesundheit Institute! March 15th-22nd >

 Cooking Staff

-A dedicated cooking team will be needed to prepare vegetarian meals during the month of June.
-If you have experience cooking for large groups of people (up to 40) and can do so the month of June, this could be a great volunteer opportunity.
+A dedicated cooking team will be needed to prepare meals during our programming season, April-September.
+If you have experience cooking for large groups of people (up to 40) for the season this could be a great volunteer opportunity.

 Where You’ll Stay While You’re Here